StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 ## Troubleshooting

-Troubleshooting steps can be found in the StackState support Knowledge base [troubleshooting the StackState Azure StackPack guide](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=DynaTrace).
+Troubleshooting steps can be found in the StackState support Knowledge base guide to [troubleshoot the StackState Azure StackPack](https://support.stackstate.com/hc/en-us/articles/360016450300-Troubleshooting-StackState-Azure-StackPack).

 ## Uninstall